 The dollar’s ascent appears set to continue

-At Capital Group, generally, each portfolio manager can choose to implement a hedging strategy for the equity assets they manage within an institutional strategy or mutual fund.
+At Capital Group, generally, each portfolio manager can choose to implement a hedging strategy for the equity assets they manage within a strategy or mutual fund.
 Over the past five years, Capital Group’s international and global equity portfolios have typically had less than 5% of their assets hedged.

 S&P 500 Index is a market-capitalization-weighted index based on the results of 500 widely held common stocks.

 MSCI Europe Index is a free float-adjusted market capitalization-weighted index that is designed to measure results of more than 10 developed equity markets in Europe.
 Results reflect dividends net of withholding taxes.
 This index is unmanaged, and its results include reinvested dividends and/or distributions but do not reflect the effect of sales charges, commissions, account fees, expenses or U.S. federal income taxes.

 Commissions, trailing commissions, management fees and expenses all may be associated with mutual fund investments.
 Please read the prospectus before investing.
 Mutual funds are not guaranteed, their values change frequently and past performance may not be repeated.